HackYourCareer/SmartKickers/README.md

    Your react app should look like this.

-   > **NOTE**: The Team 1 score in the go server corresponds Blue score in the react app and Team 2 corresponds Blue.
+   > **NOTE**: The Team 1 score in the go server corresponds to Team Blue score in the react app and Team 2 corresponds to Team White.

    <h1 align="center">
        <img src="assets/reactApp.png">